g7ed6e/dockercon16/README.md

 ```
 docker-compose -f docker-compose-optimized.yml up -d
 ```

-Open a browser on `http://localhost`.
+Open a browser on [http://localhost](http://localhost).
 Refresh.
 It should always be the same random sentence.

-### Alternate Scale the backend
+### Scale the backend

 ```
 docker-compose -f docker-compose-optimized.yml scale words-api=20
 ```

-Open a browser on `http://localhost`.
+Open a browser on [http://localhost](http://localhost).
 Refresh.
 It should be a new random sentence each time.